citizenfx/fivem/ext/native-decls/GetPedHairColor.md

 * **ped**: The target ped

 ## Return value
-Returns ped's primary hair colour.
+Returns ped's primary hair colour, or -1 if the ped doesn't have it set.